Danny Thomas: Commercials

 Thomas, like many actors prominent in television, endorsed commercial products, including Maxwell House coffee.
 According to Thomas, the money he earned from those commercials was used to establish St. Jude Children's Hospital.

 Philanthropy

-As a "starving actor", Thomas had made a vow: If he found success, he would open a shrine dedicated to St. Jude Thaddeus, one of the patron saints of hopeless causes.
+As a "starving actor", Thomas had made a vow shortly before the birth of his first child: if he found success, he would build a shrine dedicated to St. Jude Thaddeus, a patron saint of hopeless causes.

 In the early 1950s, after he became a successful actor, his wife joined him, and they began traveling the United States to help raise funds to build St. Jude Children's Research Hospital.
 He fervently believed: "No child should die in the dawn of life."

 In 1962, with help from Dr. Lemuel Diggs and close friend Anthony Abraham, an auto magnate in Miami, Florida, Thomas founded the St. Jude Children's Research Hospital in Memphis, Tennessee.
 Since its inception, St. Jude has treated children from all 50 states and around the world, continuing the mission of finding cures and saving children.